السعودية - الإمارات.. 54 عاماً من روابط الأخوّة والعلاقات المتينة

 وشهدت الإمارات في مجال حماية التنوع الحيوي إدراج محمية صير بونعير في القائمة الخضراء للاتحاد الدولي لحماية الطبيعة (IUCN)، وانضمام مركز خور كلباء لأشجار القرم إلى الرابطة العالمية للأراضي الرطبة، وتبرز الإمارات كذلك بصفتها وجهة ثقافية، بما تمتلكه من معالم بارزة تجمع بين الأصالة والحداثة، مثل: جامع الشيخ زايد الكبير في أبوظبي، ومتحف اللوفر أبوظبي، ومنارة السعديات، والقرية التراثية التي تعرّف الزوار بتاريخ الإمارات وموروثها الاجتماعي، إلى جانب بنية ثقافية تستضيف معارض دولية ومهرجانات فنية تعكس الحراك الثقافي للدولة.

-The United Arab Emirates will celebrate tomorrow, Tuesday, the anniversary of its union on December 2, 1971, when the will of the rulers of the Emirates of Abu Dhabi, Dubai, Sharjah, Ajman, Umm Al-Quwain, and Fujairah united to establish a modern federal state according to a temporary constitution that organized the administrative and legislative structures of the state, before the Emirate of Ras Al Khaimah joined the union on February 10, 1972; thus completing the union system and marking the beginning of a new phase of construction and development.
+The United Arab Emirates celebrates today (Tuesday) the anniversary of its federation on December 2, 1971, when the will of the rulers of the Emirates of Abu Dhabi, Dubai, Sharjah, Ajman, Umm Al-Quwain, and Fujairah united to establish a modern federal state under a temporary constitution, which organized the administrative and legislative structures of the state, before the Emirate of Ras Al Khaimah joined the federation on February 10, 1972; thus completing the federation system and starting a new phase of construction and development.

-The Kingdom of Saudi Arabia, both government and people, shares with the brothers in the United Arab Emirates their celebration of this national occasion, affirming the depth of the brotherly ties that bind the two countries, based on shared history, geographical proximity, and religious and cultural connections, leading to the strong relations that have been enhanced during the prosperous era of the Custodian of the Two Holy Mosques, King Salman bin Abdulaziz Al Saud, and his brother, the President of the United Arab Emirates, Sheikh Mohammed bin Zayed Al Nahyan.
+The Kingdom of Saudi Arabia, both government and people, shares with the brothers in the United Arab Emirates their celebration of this national occasion, affirming the depth of the brotherly ties that bind the two countries, based on shared history, geographical proximity, and religious and cultural connections, leading to the strong relations that have been strengthened during the prosperous era of the Custodian of the Two Holy Mosques, King Salman bin Abdulaziz, and his brother, the President of the United Arab Emirates, Sheikh Mohammed bin Zayed Al Nahyan.

 A Stable Model

-The UAE is considered one of the successful Arab unification experiences, having established a stable model in administration, governance, and development over more than five decades, based on harmony between society and leadership, and on the continuous modernization of economic and legislative policies; this has enabled the state to enhance its presence at both regional and international levels.
+The UAE is considered one of the successful Arab unity experiences, having established a stable model in administration, governance, and development over more than five decades, based on harmony between society and leadership, and on the continuous modernization of economic and legislative policies; which has enabled the state to enhance its presence at both regional and international levels.

-The UAE continues its developmental journey through "We Are the UAE 2031," a comprehensive national framework that reflects the state's aspirations for the upcoming phase, focusing on enhancing economic competitiveness, supporting the digital economy, attracting quality investments, expanding technology and innovation sectors, in addition to improving the quality of life and enhancing the UAE's position in international indicators.
+The UAE continues its developmental journey through the "We Are the Emirates 2031" vision, a comprehensive national framework that reflects the state's aspirations for the coming phase, focusing on enhancing economic competitiveness, supporting the digital economy, attracting quality investments, expanding technology and innovation sectors, in addition to improving the quality of life and enhancing the UAE's position in international indicators.

 An Economic Power